lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The sequence of transcript hashes in EDHOC (TH_2, TH_3, TH_4) does not make use of a so called running hash.
 This is a design choice as running hashes are often not supported on constrained platforms.

 When parsing a received EDHOC message, implementations MUST discontinue the protocol if the message does not comply with the CDDL for that message.
-It is RECOMMENDED to discontinue the protocol if the received EDHOC message is not deterministic CBOR.
+Discontinuing the protocol if the received EDHOC message is not deterministic CBOR is RECOMMENDED.

 # IANA Considerations {#iana}